Gastroparesis

 • Electrical stimulation of the stomach – In very rare cases and for certain causes of gastroparesis, doctors use electrical stimulation to make the stomach empty.

-• Latest minimally invasive approach which has shown great results to improve gastric emptying is Gastric Per Oral Endoscopic myotomy (G-POEM) aka Per Oral Endoscopic Pyloromyotomy (POP) procedure.
+• The latest minimally invasive approach that has shown great results in improving gastric emptying is the Gastric Per Oral Endoscopic myotomy (GPOEM) aka Per Oral Endoscopic Pyloromyotomy (POP) procedure.
 This procedure is incisionless and is all done endoscopic.
-With G-POEM aka POP Procedure your doctor cuts the pylorus muscle of stomach to improve emptying food into small bowel.
-Studies showed 50% to 70% of patients will have normalization of their gastric emptying and 80% will have improvement of their symptoms.
+With GPOEM aka POP Procedure, your doctor cuts the pylorus muscle of the stomach to improve the emptying of food into the small bowel.
+Studies showed that 50% to 70% of patients will have normalization of their gastric emptying and 80% will have improvement of their symptoms.

 G Poem Information from US National Library of Medicine